A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 This  level  infers  the  grammatical  structure  of  the  sentence,  that  is  the  structural  dependencies among the constituent words.
 It includes the tagging of the words with Part-of-Speech (POS) categories,for  example noun,verb and preposition.

+The  word-POS  tag  sequences   grouped  with constituent parsing into phrases such as noun phrases(headed by a noun),verb phrases(headed by averb) and prepositional phrases(headed by a preposition).

 * semantics

 * pragmatics